Meigyoku-Thmn/ThMouseX/README.md

 ### How to close it?
 1. Exit the game first.
-2. Double-click the ThMouse icon on the taskbar and press the quit button.
+2. Double-click the ThMouseX icon on the taskbar and press the quit button.

 Additional Instructions
 -----------------------
 ### Bomb for TH11
-In order to bomb in TH11 (Subterranean Animism), you may need to modify ThMouse.ini:
+In order to bomb in TH11 (Subterranean Animism), you may need to modify ThMouseX.ini:
 1. Run TH11.exe, go to OPTIONS, then KEY CONFIG.
 2. Find the number xx that corresponds to the button "SPECIAL".
-3. Exit the game and open up ThMouse.ini.
+3. Exit the game and open up ThMouseX.ini.
 4. change the number after "LeftButton = " to the number you find through step 1-2.

 ### Cursor sprite
 The crosshair/cursor sprite may be changed:
-1. Find your preferred crosshair in .png format and place it into the same folder as ThMouse.exe.
+1. Find your preferred crosshair in .png format and place it into the same folder as ThMouseX.exe.
-2. Open up ThMouse.ini.
+2. Open up ThMouseX.ini.
 3. Change the file name after "CursorTexture = " to the preferred crosshair file's name.
 (Don't forget the file extension name ".png".)

 ### "games.txt" file
-You can extend ThMouse to support more Shoot 'em ups games by modifying the "games.txt" file.
+You can extend ThMouseX to support more Shoot 'em ups games by modifying the "games.txt" file.

 Open the file with any text editor and try yourself.